postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 Organization

-You can group together requests into folders and collections, so that you don't have to search through your history repeatedly.
+You can group together various entities like collections, monitors, mocks, documentation and etc under a single API, so that you have everything attached to an API under a single entity.

 Documentation
 You can add a name and descriptions to requests, folders, and collections.
 In Postman, you can use the collection browser to view the documentation.
 In Postman Pro, you can create and publish beautiful API documentation pages.